ISOTECH laboratories Inc. World Class Laboratory. Worldwide Service.

 Many of the same naturally occurring isotopic patterns observed in ecology applications can also be useful to the field of forensics.
 Often, natural materials have very distinct isotopic signatures based on their origins.
 As a result, it may be possible to ascertain the source of a material based on its isotopic signature.

-Likewise, it is possible to identify a distinct isotopic signature by looking at multiple isotope values of a particular material. (i.e. C, N, H, O, S) The unique combination may help to identify or differentiate between two otherwise identical materials.
+Likewise, it is possible to identify a distinct isotopic signature by looking at multiple isotope values of a particular material such as narcotics. (i.e. C, N, H, O, S) The unique combination may help to identify or differentiate between two otherwise identical materials.
 Uses of Isotope Ratio Mass Spectrometry (IRMS) for forensic applications include:

 Characterization of cellulose using hydrogen (2H/1H, or δD) and oxygen (18O/16O, or δ18O) to determine the origin of counterfeit money.